populationgenomics/team-docs/storage_policies/README.md

 There are three distinct access levels: _test_, _standard_, and _full_.

 - Protoype and iterate on your pipeline using the _test_ access level.
-This will give you permissions to read from the _test_ bucket for input and the _temporary_ bucket for outputs.
+This will give you permissions to read from the _test_ bucket for input and the _temporary_ / _web_ buckets for outputs.
 You don't need to get your code reviewed, but it needs to be pushed to a remote branch in the _populationgenomics_ GitHub organization in order for the analysis runner to work.
-- Once you're ready to run your pipeline on the _main_ and _analysis_ buckets for input and the _analysis_ bucket for output, create a pull request to get your code reviewed.
+- Once you're ready to run your pipeline on the _main_ / _analysis_ buckets for input and the _analysis_ / _web_ buckets for output, create a pull request to get your code reviewed.
 Once your code has been merged in the `main` branch, run the analysis runner using the _standard_ access level.
-- If you ever need write access to other buckets, e.g. to initialize data in the _main_ bucket, you can get full write access to all buckets using the _full_ access level.
+- If you ever need write access to other buckets, e.g. to initialize data in the _main_ bucket, you can get full write / delete access to all buckets using the _full_ access level.
 However, to reduce risk of accidental data loss, only request this access level if you really need it.